pollfish/docs/terms/researcher.md

 The personal data transferred concern the following categories of data subjects:

 Any subject of the Researcher Personal Data as defined in section 7.1(b) of the Pollfish Researcher Terms located at [https://www.pollfish.com/terms/researcher](https://www.pollfish.com/terms/researcher).
-Subjects may include Researcher employees, clientele, existing or prospective users of Reseacher Services, and/or specified persons to whom Researcher has instructed Pollfish to target with a survey.
+Subjects may include Researcher employees, clientele, existing or prospective users of Researcher Services, and/or specified persons to whom Researcher has instructed Pollfish to target with a survey.

 Categories of data